Andrewy-gh/cut-above/README.md

    `cd client && npm install` to install client side dependencies, and then `cd ../server && npm run install` to install server side dependencies

-3. Change `.env-example` to `.env` and fill in all the appropiate information.
+3. Change `.env.example` to `.env` and fill in all the appropiate information.

 4. Run `npm run build:ui`.
 This creates the build process for the client side code.